BoxenOfDonuts/nhl_lights/README.md

         "tz" : "CDT"
       }
 ```
-Plug that ID number in the config file for the `teamname` value under user
+Plug that value in the config file for the `teamname` value under user.
+For the above it would be `St. Louis Blues`

 2. The `user` field under user is the username of the account running the python.
 It updates the cron for the respecitve user